aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/_index.md

 Aspose.PDF for Node.js via C++ is a powerful toolkit that allows JavaScript to run and helps developers do various tasks for PDF in the Node.js environment.

-Aspose.PDF for Node.js allows developers to manipulate PDF files directly on the Web.
+Aspose.PDF for Node.js allows developers to manipulate PDF files directly.
 Aspose.PDF for Node.js via C++ is built on the use of WebAssembly technology and is based on Aspose.PDF for .NET.

 {{% alert color="primary" %}}